Enable enhanced networking with ENA on your EC2 instances - Amazon Elastic Compute Cloud

 The procedure that you use depends on the operating system of the instance.

-Amazon Linux 2 and the latest versions of the Amazon Linux AMI include the module required for enhanced networking with ENA installed and have ENA support enabled.
+Amazon Linux 2 and the latest versions of the Amazon Linux AMI include the kernel driver required for enhanced networking with ENA installed and have ENA support enabled.
 Therefore, if you launch an instance with an HVM version of Amazon Linux on a supported instance type, enhanced networking is already enabled for your instance.
 For more information, see Test whether enhanced networking is enabled.

 If you launched your instance using an older Amazon Linux AMI and it does not have enhanced networking enabled already, use the following procedure to enable enhanced networking.